Chiao-Yun/OWLS2PPDL/README.md

-# OWLS2PPDL
+# OWLS2PDDL
-Course Project to translate OWL-S into PDDL files
+Course project to transform OWL-S into PDDL